microchip-pic-avr-examples/pic18f16q41-adcc-temp-sensor-mplab-mcc/README.md

   ![COM PORT Configuration](images/Picture14.PNG)

-  + If everything is setup correctly, then the Data Visualizer should start displaying the device temperature periodically.
+  + If everything is setup correctly, then the Data Visualizer should start displaying the device temperature apprxiently once every half a second.

   ![Terminal Emulator Results](images/Picture15.PNG)